 Sometimes that sin can be extremely destructive on the outside, but other times those sins can be very sneaky.

 There’s a couple of balancing points I want you to keep in mind before we talk about how to deal with your church friends disappointing you:

 - Jesus still loves them

 Just because they did whatever it is they did to disappoint you, doesn’t mean that Jesus loves them any less.
 Jesus died for them just as much as He did for you.
 Therefore, when we go into how to deal with this kind of disappointment, the goal is NOT to enact revenge, the goal is to FORGIVE.

-These tips have greatly benefitted me in keeping a loving relationship with my church friends, even the ones who have disappointed me with their actions.
+These tips have greatly benefitted me in keeping a loving relationship with my church friends and even church leaders who have let me down, even the ones who have disappointed me with their actions.
 These tips have helped me look at them through the eyes of Jesus and not through my disappointment, and I pray they help you do the same.

 1- Love them